 Host a discussion group

 Pick a topic of interest and do some background research.
 Identify current issues (example: the impacts of herbicides on bees) and invite people to debate or discuss this idea.
-Capture the discussion as best you can and send the summary to your facilitator for next steps!

 Read about our Plantwise program and discover how you can prevent the spread of invasive species in your own backyard.
 Share your newfound knowledge with friends and family so that they too can become Plantwise and help reduce the spread!